jsanjay63/covid19-population/README.md

-# covid19-population
+# Covid 19 Population Bases Analysis

-Covid 19 Cases Analysis with respect to Population of the country
+Analysis of Covid 19 Cases(confirmed, recovered, deaths) with respect to Population of the country